 A lush green yard can represent a major monetary investment in the value of your home.
 For this reason, when you discover tomato leaves turning yellow it can be extremely disappointing.
-Why do they all of a sudden start turning yellow and start dying?
+Why do tomato plants turn yellow all of a sudden and start dying?

 - What causes this?

 In this article, we will explore these questions and provide some sound advice on proper soil amendment and good plant care practices to help you keep your green plants green.
 Read on to learn more.